Are low carb diets safe?

 Some studies suggest weight loss with the Atkins Diet is not due to cutting carbs, but taking in fewer calories because your food choices are limited and protein and fat may keep you feeling full longer.
 The key to low-carb diets, or really any diet, is to find a way to balance being healthy (getting the nutrients and exercise that you need) while watching your food intake.
 Shedding the pounds can mean shedding disease risk!
 Almost any diet that helps you lose excess weight can improve your HDL cholesterol and triglyceride levels and can reverse risk factors for heart disease, type 2 diabetes, high blood pressure, bone loss, and some cancers.

 When considering a diet for weight loss, there’s no famine of options.
-Check out the Alice’s archives on weight gain and loss for more information on different types of diets and the healthy eating category for more ideas on what to eat.
 Consider your personal preferences, budget, and health and look for a safe and effective weight loss plan.
 It can be hard to stick to a restrictive diet in the long term, making it difficult to reach a weight goal.
 Just because a diet is popular or your friends are trying it, doesn’t mean it’s the best approach for you.
 Besides speaking with your health care provider, you could also consider weight-loss support groups or speaking with a registered dietitian.

 Under the 2010 Affordable Care Act, diet counseling is covered for people at higher risk for chronic diseases like type 2 diabetes and high blood pressure.
 Depending on your insurance, you may be able to get diet counseling at no cost to you.
 Check with your insurance provider to find out what’s included in your plan.